-- Develop and test Jira webhooks locally - No need to deploy your code and set up HTTPS.
+- Develop and test Jira webhooks locally without deploying to a public environment or setting up HTTPS.

-- Inspect and troubleshoot requests from Jira in real-time using ngrok’s inspection UI and API.
+- Inspect and troubleshoot requests from Jira in real time via the inspection UI and API.

-- Modify and Replay Jira Webhook requests with a single click - No need to reproduce events manually in your Jira instance.
+- Modify and replay Jira webhook requests with a single click instead of reproducing events manually in your Jira instance.

-- Secure your app with Jira validation provided by ngrok - Invalid requests are blocked by ngrok before reaching your app.
+- Secure your app with Jira webhook validation provided by ngrok.
+Invalid requests are blocked by ngrok before reaching your app.

 What you’ll need